 - All team members work towards a common goal.

 - Each of them takes interest in the idea.

-Therefore, hire a solid team of people that are willing to go through walls [so to speak].
+Therefore, hire a solid team of people who are willing to go through walls [so to speak].
 Kreg Peeler, Founder of Spingo, an event marketing company, found his team members in the same way.
 He said that while searching for the best team members, he only focused on people that were creative, driven, and could adapt to a high-stress environment.